jhvanderschee/jekyllcodex/_posts/2020-02-25-instafeed-js-alternative-for-instagram.md

 ### The solution

 The solution I came up with is actually quite simple: fully split the server-side and client-side part and use XML(RSS) as an intermediate.
 For the server-side part I used Zapier (free).
 Zapier authenticates with Instagram and gets the required long lived access token.
 Using this token it listens to the users feed on a five minute interval.
 When it discovers a new post/image, it adds this to a Zapier RSS feed that has nothing to do with Instagram.
-Zapier handles the authentication and CORS policy.
-We only have to visualize this RSS feed.
-A touch of CSS makes it easier on the eyes.
+Zapier has taken care of the CORS policy.
+Therefore, we only have to visualize the RSS feed.
+This requires just a few lines of Javascript and a touch of CSS.

 ### The code